friendly-bits/geoblocker-bash/README.md

 4) Note that cron jobs will be run as root.

-5) To test before deployment, you can run the install script with the "-p" (nodrop) option to apply all actions except actually blocking incoming connections (will NOT set INPUT chain policy to DROP).
+5) To test before deployment, if you want to use the whitelist functionality, you can run the install script with the "-p" (nodrop) option to apply all actions except actually blocking incoming connections (will NOT set INPUT chain policy to DROP).
 This way, you can make sure no errors are encountered, and check resulting iptables config before commiting to actual blocking.
-To enable blocking later, reinstall without the "-p" option.
+To enable blocking later, reinstall without the "-p" option. (the 'nodrop' option has no effect on blacklist function)

-6) To test before deployment, you can run the install script with the "-n" option to skip creating the reboot cron job which implements persistence.
+6) To test before deployment, you can run the install script with the "-n" option to skip creating the reboot cron job which implements persistence and with the '-s disable' option to skip creating the autoupdate cron job.
 This way, a simple machine restart will undo all changes made to the firewall.
-To enable persistence later, reinstall without the "-n" option.
+Like this: ```sudo bash geoblocker-bash-install -c <your_country_code> -n -s disable```.
+To enable persistence and autoupdate later, reinstall without both options.

 7) The run, fetch and apply scripts write to syslog in case an error occurs.
 The run script also writes to syslog upon success.
 To verify that cron jobs ran successfully, on Debian and derivatives run ```sudo cat /var/log/syslog | grep geoblocker-bash```